Stono/kconmon/README.md

     action: keep
 ```

+Your other option if you're using the prometheus operator, is to install the helm chart with `--set prometheus.enableServiceMonitor=true`.
+This will create you a `Service` and a `ServiceMonitor`.

 ### Alerting

 You could configure some alerts too, like this one which fires when we have consistent TCP test failures between zones for 2 minutes: